 I’ve been to that house many times.
 Mom keeps telling me to stay away from it, but it’s just so tempting.
 Molly and I have foraged around that place dozens of times playing hide and seek and imagining we were archeologists digging up lost civilizations.

-I know I should have obeyed Mom and stayed away from that place, but if we hadn’t kept going there I wouldn’t have this story to tell.
+I know I should have obeyed Mom and stayed away from that place, but if we hadn’t kept going there, I wouldn’t have this story to tell.
 It’s a doozy.
-I told you that you were not going to believe it when you read it.
+I told you that you would not believe it when you read it.
 I probably wouldn’t believe it either if a stranger just walked up and told it to me.
 Believe it or not, here it is.